Does your skin feel tight and parched?

 Are you burning the candle at both ends?

-Then chances are that you suffer from a dehydrated skin.
+If your smoking, drinking, taking recreational or prescribed drugs, then chances are that you suffer from a dehydrated skin.

 Dangerous chemicals, UV rays, cold wind, air conditioning and heating, are also some of the many other things that can dry out our skin.